Determining Business Value For Multiple Purposes

-Value flow assessment includes a sequence of gathering, organizing, selecting, synthesizing, and distributing information.
-Value (worth) creation opportunities in a business may result from new combinations of information, physical products and services, innovative configurations of transactions, and the reconfiguration and integration of resources, capabilities, roles and relationships among suppliers, partners and customers.
+Valuation flow assessment includes a sequence of gathering, organizing, selecting, synthesizing, and distributing information.
+Value (worth) creation opportunities in a business may result from new combinations of information, physical products and services, innovative configurations of transactions, and the reconfiguration and integration of resources, capabilities, roles, and relationships among suppliers, partners, and customers.

 Business Valuation Reports By American Fortune Business Valuation Services

 We offer 3 types of business valuation services:

 Value Estimate: This report is specifically designed for business owners to provide a fast and easy estimate of value for a business.
 The report is based on a combination of 8 valuation methodologies, a comparative data that help verify the estimate of value.
 Based on these methods and data an approximate value of a business is configured via a customized 38-page report.
 This report is not a professional valuation of a business and is not suitable for use in estate planning, divorce proceedings, buy-sell agreements, ESOP’s, IRS issues, or legal proceedings.
 Price: $1,250.
 To view a sample Value Estimate report – Request Sample